False Bay: Extractive exploitation of resources

-The beach-seine or treknet fishery has provided fish for over 300 years.
-For much of that time it has been in conflict with other fisheries, some of which have been discontinued.
-Before 1975 there were more than 100 licensed operators, but this number has been reduced and as of 2019 stands at only five.
-Despite claims that the fishery is detrimental to stocks, large quantities of juveniles and other bycatch are affected, and the nets damage the benthic ecosystem, an investigation found that the licence holders had a right to continue targeting traditional species and that the impacts on the ecosystem are insignificant.
+The beach-seine or trek-net fishery has provided fish for over 300 years.
+For much of that time, it has conflicted with other fisheries, some of which have been discontinued.
+Before 1975, there were more than 100 licensed operators, but this number has since been reduced to only five as of 2019.
+Despite claims that the fishery is detrimental to stocks, large quantities of juveniles and other bycatch are affected, and the nets damage the benthic ecosystem, an investigation found that the license holders had a right to continue targeting traditional species and that the impacts on the ecosystem are insignificant.
 Traditional fishing communities account for a large part of the traditional line-fish, lobster, and beach-seine fisheries, as crew or rights-holders, or by illegal fishing.
-Snoek and harder are an important part of the informal trade system in the traditional fishing communities, and contribute towards local food security.
+Snoek and harder are important parts of the informal trade system in traditional fishing communities and contribute to local food security.

-Chondrichthyans were traditionally a minor component of the catch or were often bycatch, but have recently become target of the demersal shark longline fishery, and are now more likely to be retained in other fisheries, which has led to concern whether the exploitation levels are sustainable.
+Chondrichthyans were traditionally a minor component of the catch or were often bycatch, but have recently become the target of the demersal shark longline fishery and are now more likely to be retained in other fisheries, raising concern about whether exploitation levels are sustainable.

-The commercially important West Coast rock lobster fishery was historically concentrated on the west coast, but catches east of Cape Point have increased since 1990, partly due to eastward shift of the lobster population, and partly due to declines in the west coast stock due to over-exploitation and habitat degradation, but the portion caught in False Bay remains a small part of the total catch.
+The commercially important West Coast rock lobster fishery was historically concentrated on the west coast, but catches east of Cape Point have increased since 1990, partly due to an eastward shift in the lobster population and partly due to declines in the west coast stock resulting from overexploitation and habitat degradation.
+Still, the portion caught in False Bay remains a small part of the total catch.
 The population has recovered slightly, but the long-term survival of the resource is compromised by extensive illegal fishing and excessive allocations by the authorities.

-The abalone fishery was historically concentrated east of False Bay, and a high level of poaching and ecological side effects of the lobster population shift have caused severe reductions in the abalone stocks, which led to the commercial fishery being closed between 2008 and 2009.
-The recreational lobster fishery has been severely reduced and the recreational abalone fishery closed altogether since 2003.
+The abalone fishery was historically concentrated east of False Bay, and a high level of poaching and ecological impacts from the lobster population shift have led to severe reductions in abalone stocks, resulting in the closure of the commercial fishery between 2008 and 2009.
+The recreational lobster fishery has been severely reduced, and the recreational abalone fishery has been closed altogether since 2003.

-Other invertebrates that are harvested in the bay under the permit system include mussels and clams, giant turban shells (alikreukel) and various limpets.
-Experimental fisheries have included whelks, crabs and octopus.
+Other invertebrates that are harvested in the bay under the permit system include mussels and clams, giant turban shells (alikreukel), and various limpets.
+Experimental fisheries have included whelks, crabs, and octopus.

 The sea bamboo kelp Ecklonia maxima is harvested as whole kelp, kelp fronds, and stranded drift, for use as feed for farmed abalone and as a plant growth stimulant, in quantities considered far below the sustainable yield.
 No other seaweeds are harvested commercially in False Bay.

-All of False Bay, inside a line between the lighthouse at Cape Point and the lighthouse at Cape Hangklip is closed to trawling, purse seining, longlining and the use of lobster traps.
+All of False Bay, inside a line between the lighthouse at Cape Point and the lighthouse at Cape Hangklip, is closed to trawling, purse seining, longlining, and the use of lobster traps.